 "As a hack, writing for openDemocracy has two juicy advantages.
 The first is that it is very difficult to persuade the news editor of a British tabloid to take 1,000 words on the injustices of global trade rules.
 Secondly (and this is not for the faint-hearted), the readers do not suffer fools gladly, if at all."
 Tom Burgis, journalist, now at the Financial Times

 openDemocracy never gives out email addresses or other contact details of any of the authors we publish.

 Our policy when approached for author contact is to forward the request to the author.

-We ask that you provide us with contact details that reflect the often very short lead-in times of the broadcast media.
+We ask that you provide us with contact details that reflect the often very short lead-in times of online media.
 If you do not check your emails regularly, please provide us with a telephone number.